Skip to main content

 import { Connection, PublicKey } from '@solana/web3.js';

-import { IDL as MolphaIdl, Molpha } from './molpha_idl'; // Replace with actual IDL path
+import { IDL as MolphaIdl, Molpha } from './molpha_idl'; // Import your Molpha IDL

 const program = new Program<Molpha>(MolphaIdl, molphaProgramId, provider);